sairis-ai/help-center/docs/general/support/customer-support-and-escalation-guide.md

 ### New Ticket Response Time

 - **Description**: Tickets to `support@sairis.ai` receive an instant automated reply.
 Engineers and managers are notified email and desktop app.
-Unassigned tickets escalate after 15 minutes.
-- **SLAs**:
-  - Business Hours: 15 minutes
-  - After Hours: 12 hours

 ### Support Tickets SLA Time Targets